Kwagmire/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-James_Bond gives other users all permissions but gives the owner and group owner no permission to the file hello 9-John_Doe sets the mode of the file hello to -rwxr-x-wx 10-mirror_permissions sets the mode of the file hello the same as the file olle
+8-James_Bond gives other users all permissions but gives the owner and group owner no permission to the file hello 9-John_Doe sets the mode of the file hello to -rwxr-x-wx 10-mirror_permissions sets the mode of the file hello the same as the file olle 11-directories_permissions adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed